Coffee in Portugal – what to order and where

 Pingado = Espresso Machiatto

-(an expresso with a dash of hot milk)
+(an Espresso with a dash of hot milk)

 flatwhite